 To be eligible for the Tasmania Police Accelerated Training Program, applicants must meet the following criteria:

-- Have completed two years or more post probation service as a police officer within Australia or New Zealand, be a current sworn member, or have been separated from an Australian or New Zealand Police Service for less than four years.
+- Have completed a minimum of four (4) years service from graduation as a police officer within Australia or New Zealand, be a current sworn member, or have been separated from an Australian or New Zealand Police Service for less than four years.

 - A member whose separation exceeds four years and does not exceed six years is still eligible for the ATP, if they have maintained a related law enforcement role or similar, the application should be reviewed by the Commander, Education and Training to determine eligibility.

 - Be either an Australian or New Zealand Citizen, or have permanent Australian residence status.

 - Possess, or have the ability to obtain, the qualification equivalent to the national ‘Provide First Aid’ standard (also known as Apply First Aid/Senior First Aid).